Behdani1380/poroje_jenetic/Readme.md

 3.Parent Selection
 To generate the next generation, two parents are selected randomly, but with a preference for parents with better fitness (lower fitness value).

+elaheh afsharnasab:

+4.Uses ordered crossover to preserve valid permutations

+Selects a random crossover point between columns

+Takes the first segment from one parent and fills remaining positions from the other parent

+Ensures each queen appears exactly once in each column

+Produces two children by swapping parent roles